-"The weight, size, shape or ability of the patient requires specialist equipment, or resources, in order to convey the patient safely to a definitive centre of care."
+"The weight, size, shape or ability of the patient, or the circumstance of their environment, requires specialist equipment or resources to convey the patient safely to a definitive centre of care."

 Musculoskeletal Disorders (MSD's) are problems affecting muscles, tendons, ligaments, nerves or other soft tissues.
 Symptoms of MSD can arise acutely as a result of an identifiable event (such as lifting a patient) or may present by a gradual onset of symptoms.